Netting Is it

 campaign by licensed fisherman.

-areas, enforcement if normally the job of the Local Sea Fisheries Committee.
+In other areas, enforcement was formerly the job of the Local Sea Fisheries Committee.

 purpose of developing and regulating the inshore commercial fisheries, at a time when the